Meaningful-Code/meaningful-projects/README.md

 This repository holds the socially impactful open-source projects listed on https://meaningfulcode.org.

+The frontend source code can be found at https://github.com/Meaningful-Code/meaningfulcode-frontend.

 ## Contributing

 Do you have impactful project?
 Awesome!

 Feel free to create a pull request editing this `README.md` file, adding the project name and information.
+Alternatively, you can use this [online form](https://meaningfulcode.org/submit-project) to submit a project.

 To be accepted, the project needs to align with the following criteria: